 This appears to be the new normal, as e-commerce shoe shopping continues to grow every day!

-Men's and Women's Footwear Size Conversion Charts
+Men's Shoe Size and Women's Shoe Size Chart

 Below are tables presenting the different adult's and kid's shoe sizes, in inches and centimeters, used in different countries, including European shoe size conversions.